bibli

 For the rest of the day 74 followed all directives to the letter.
 He kept his eyes forward.
 He pretended he didn’t see 63’s hand grasping his sidearm like a life preserver.

-He touched the back of his neck and found a little scar there, and he pretended he wasn’t afraid.
+He touched the back of his neck and found a little scar there, and he pretended to not be afraid.

-That night he counted out four pills and cupped them in his hand, holding them over the drain.
+That night he counted out six pills and cupped them in his hand, holding them over the sink.

-“It’s all right to be scared.”
 She was a blurry shape in the corner of his eye.
 A mirage in the desert.
+“Coward.”

-He was sure now that they’d had a life together, somehow, before the Coalition found them, and killed her, and dragged him back.
+They’d had a life together somehow, before the Coalition found them and dragged him back.
 They’d made him forget, just as they made 63 forget.

 “Don’t,” she said.